Infineon/mtb-example-btstack-freertos-cyw20829-mouse/README.md

 1. Use MTB or via command line to build and program your application.

-2. The HID mouse starts advertising as "IFX BLE Mouse" at high duty for 60 seconds followed by low duty for 30 seconds, and then the advertisements are turned OFF.
+2. The HID mouse starts advertising as "IFX BLE Mouse" at high duty followed by low duty, and then the advertisements are turned OFF (ref swift pairing section for more details on advertisements).

 3. When the advertisements are OFF, press any button or move the mouse to start advertisements and get them discovered by peer devices.